 Our most recent adventure in Florida took us to the seaport town of Port Salerno on the Manatee Cut off the Atlantic Ocean.
 First stop: a gas station.
 My husband eschews the local gas station with the long lines and decides to drive north where gas is cheaper.

 We’re driving through a pocket of Route One, aka Federal Highway, that is struggling.
 Tattered plastic grocery bags tied to the gas pumps ripple with the strong breeze.
 No Gas for Sale.
 Finally we pass a Mom and Pop station that has two cars at the pumps.
 A station wagon circles the lot, the driver’s door open, the guy holding the wheel with one hand, looking backwards out the door.
 It appears he has forgotten which side of the car his gas tank is on.

 There’s a problem with the pumps.
 The debit card doesn’t work.
-The man with the open door walks to the convenience store to pay for his gas, my husband a step or two behind him but gaining ground quickly as the man shuffles along.
+The man with the open door walks to the convenience store to pay for his gas, Rich is a step or two behind him but gaining ground quickly as the man shuffles along.
 The disheveled woman he is traveling with is smoking a cigarette while loudly shouting and berating the downtrodden man.

 “Goddamn, useless SOB.”

 Rich returns and gets in the car without filling the tank.
 The debit machine inside wasn’t working either.
 We want to keep our cash for the seafood festival.
 The other guy had a ten dollar bill so he purchased seven dollars worth of gas.
 As we pull out of the station, we hear the woman shout, “I could have taken the bus, for Christ’s sake.
 Now I’m late.”

 “Late for what?”
 Rich wonders, looking at her wild gray hair and rumpled clothing.
 On a three mile drive through South Florida you can learn all you need to know about America.
 The Great Divide is wide and highly visible in this far corner of the country.